 \subsection{Speaking Speed Control}

-Figure \ref{fig:result1-a} shows synthesized speech samples with various speaking speeds generated by the SCTTS system trained with the neutral speech dataset.
-We controlled the speed by adjusting the SR value.
+Figure \ref{fig:result1-a} shows the synthesized speech samples with various speaking speeds generated by the SCTTS system trained with the neutral speech dataset.
+We controlled the speed of the speech by adjusting the SR value.
 The average SR value representing the normal speed was obtained from the training set.
-As shown in Figure \ref{fig:result1-a}, the SCTTS system naturally controlled the speaking speed while almost maintaining other speech attributes such as pitch, without distortions such as trembling or break in the mel spectrogram.
+As depicted in Figure \ref{fig:result1-a}, the SCTTS system naturally controlled the speaking speed while almost maintaining other speech attributes such as pitch, without leading to any distortions such as trembling or breaks in the mel spectrogram.